 Quality Assurance Program

 On your Student Aid Report (SAR), you may be notified that you have been selected to have the financial information you provided on your FAFSA verified.
 UMD does not participate in the regular federal verification program, but operates our own institutional Quality Assurance Program conducted through the U.S. Department of Education.
 By participating in this program, UMD is exempt from certain federal regulations regarding verification.
-Do not submit documentation to the UMD Office of Financial Aid and Registrar unless it has been specifically requested by our office.
+Do not submit documentation to the UMD Office of Financial Aid unless it has been specifically requested by our office.

 If you are selected by the Quality Assurance Program, UMD may request your federal tax return, your parents' and/or spouse's return, in addition to supporting documentation to verify all or some of the following items: adjusted gross income, federal income taxes paid, untaxed income, household size, number of family members in college, and dependency status.
 Keep copies of all recent Federal income tax returns, business and farm schedules, and W-2 forms, in case we request them.
 This verification process must be completed before you can receive aid.
 Aid that was awarded to you prior to verification of your application may be adjusted or cancelled, as required.

 The Office of Financial Aid reserves the right to request information at any time during the academic year to clarify data that you provided on your financial aid application.

 After your FAFSA has been received and reviewed, UMD will use the information you provided to determine your eligibility for financial aid awards.
 An electronic financial aid award notice (eFAAN) will be sent to your University e-mail account to let you know when your award(s) are ready for online response.

 Your financial aid award will consist of funding options from one or more financial aid programs, and is designed to help you meet your educational costs.
 Every student's aid application is reviewed for eligibility for all federal, state, and campus-based aid programs.